-- Day-trip from Galway to Connemara and Kylemore Abbey – Wander fairytale castles, and view the mountains and lakes of rural Ireland.
-Only $34 USD per person (excluding entry and meals)
+- Day-trip from Galway to Connemara and Kylemore Abbey – Wander through fairytale castles and view the mountains and lakes of rural Ireland.
+Check out this great deal from GetYourGuide.

 - Go on a cruise from Galway that takes you around the Aran Islands and lets you see the Cliffs of Moher from below.
 Spend time on the smallest Aran Island, Inis Oirr.

 - From Dublin, take a day tour to visit the Giants Causeway and the Carrick-a-Rede rope bridge.
-Plus spend some time in Belfast.
+Plus spend some time in Belfast, another iconic Irish town.

-- Take an off-the-beaten-path tour from Dublin: tour Wicklow National Park, visit a medieval monastery in Glendalough, and see the old capital of Ireland, Kilkenny.
+- Take an off-the-beaten-path tour from Dublin: explore Wicklow National Park, visit a medieval monastery in Glendalough, and see the old capital of Ireland, Kilkenny.

 Only have Three Days in Ireland?
 Pin this post!